 CNR2 (Cannabinoid Receptor 2) is a Protein Coding gene.
 Diseases associated with CNR2 include Cannabis Abuse and Glycerol Kinase Deficiency.
 Among its related pathways are Eicosanoid ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
 An important paralog of this gene is CNR1.

 Heterotrimeric G protein-coupled receptor for endocannabinoid 2-arachidonoylglycerol mediating inhibition of adenylate cyclase.
 May function in inflammatory response, nociceptive transmission and bone homeostasis.

 The CB2 receptor, also known as the peripheral cannabinoid receptor, is a member of the cannabinoid receptor group of G-protein-coupled receptors that also includes CB1 and GPR55.
-They are located primarily in immune cells both within & outside the central nervous system.
-The function of these receptors includes modulation of cytokine release and immune cell migration.
-In the brain CB2 receptors are expressed by microglia, blood vessels & some neurons.
+CB2 receptors are located primarily in immune cells both within and outside the CNS.